nspcc-dev/neofs-spec/06-blockchain/03-audit.md

 func Update(script []byte, manifest []byte, data interface{})
 ```

 Update method updates contract source code and manifest\.
-Can be invoked only by committee\.
+It can be invoked only by committee\.

 ##### Version